Colorado Weather: Fire Danger Returns To The Front Range

 As a result, a Red Flag Warning for High Fire danger has been posted from late Thursday morning thru Friday afternoon for the northern Front Range foothills and mountains.
 This includes the Kruger Creek Fire near Estes Park for winds up to 45 mph.

-The extended Red Flag Warning also includes South Park and the Palmer Divide.READ MORE: Westminster Neighbors Relieved After Police Find Missing Girl
+The extended Red Flag Warning also includes South Park and the Palmer Divide.READ MORE: Aurora Agrees To Pay $15 Million In Elijah McClain Case; Largest Police Related Settlement In City, Colorado History

 A Weekend cold front should keep winds gusty in the mountains thru the weekend along with a shot of snow on Saturday.
 Denver and the northeastern plains has a slight chance at a few sprinkles of rain late on Saturday.

-It is still three days out but, at this time it looks like mountain snow amounts will be small.MORE NEWS: Aurora Agrees To Pay $15 Million In Elijah McClain Case; Largest Police Related Settlement In City, Colorado History
+It is still three days out but, at this time it looks like mountain snow amounts will be small.MORE NEWS: Fighting Wildfires At Night: Estes Plane Crash Shows How Hard It Is